game-of-nfts/gon-testnets/README.md

 # Game of NFTs

-> Please note that this document is currently in DRAFT STATUS, and will be subject to changes as the event proceeds.
-We look forward to receiving feedbacks and ideas to help us update and improve this draft, please join [Discord](https://discord.gg/cosmosnetwork) and let us know your feedback in channel `#nft-chat`.

 Game of NFTs (GoN) is a program that provides public environments where the Interchain NFT Transfer technology can be extensively tested with community support and innovations can be created pioneeringly.

 The program includes two phases:
-- Phase 1 - Public Incentivized Testnets(Register Open)
+- Phase 1 - Public Incentivized Testnets (Register Open)
-- Phase 2 - Hackathon(April 2023)
+- Phase 2 - Hackathon (April 2023)

-Phase 1 of GoN is now open for registration and will kick off soon, and we have a number of tasks and rewards scheduled.
+Phase 1 of GoN is now open for registration and will kick off at **2023-03-01-06:00 UTC**, and we have a number of tasks and rewards scheduled.
 Rewards will be distributed based on a point system, and allocated to winners who have completed certain tasks and submit an entry for dedicated awards.
 There will be a series of testing tasks and dedicated awards (more details to come).

 **Table of Contents**